officiallysidsingh/golden-bakery-app/Readme.md

 - Ex - `cd bakery-homepage`

-3. Install all the npm packages using the `npm i` or the `npm install` command.
+3. Install all the npm packages using the `npm ci` or the `npm install` command.

 4. Run the project locally in development environment using the `npm run dev` command.